International Compliance and Enforcement Projects

 How may assistance be used?

-Grants and cooperative agreements are available to support recipients' allowable direct cost expenditures associated with the approved project plus allocable portions of allowable indirect costs of the institution, in accordance with 2 CFR Part 200.
+Grants and cooperative agreements are available to support recipients' allowable direct cost expenditures associated with the approved project plus allocable portions of allowable indirect costs of the institution, in accordance with established EPA policies and regulations.
 Funding awarded for international research under these projects does not include research within the purview of EPA's Office of Research and Development.

 What are the requirements after being awarded this opportunity?